filecoin-project/specs/sync.md

 During `syncing` mode a node learns about the newest head of the blockchain through the secure bootstrapping protocol.
 The syncing protocol then syncs the block headers for that entire chain, and validates their linking.
 It then fetches all the messages for the chain, and checks all the state transitions between the blocks and that the blocks were correctly created.
 If validation passes the node's head is updated to the head TipSet received from bootstrapping.

+Note that this series of node validations during `syncing` is a potential vector for DoSing nodes in the network.
+In summary, a fake chain of blocks with a large height could be passed to a node, causing it to expend a lot of resources fetching that chain before eventually discarding it.
+The malicious node passing the fake chain can spoof their genesis block thereby foiling that validation step.
+To that end, Filecoin nodes will ship with a default confirmation time parameter, enabling nodes to discard nodes within confirmation_time/block_time rounds if they have not yet converged with the known chain.

+In the event a node thus receives a bad block, it should drop the connection to the peer who sent it, replacing it in its peer set with another random peer.

 In this mode of operation a filecoin node should not mine or send messages as it will not be able to successfully generate heaviest blocks or reference the correct state of the chain to verify that messages will execute as expected.

 (TODO: should include discussion of a `Load()` call to make use of existing chain data on a node during "re-awakening" case of `syncing` mode.)